wiwintjoa/rms-servlet/README.md

 To run the application, execute maven command `mvn tomcat7:run` and browse http://localhost:8080/rms-servlet-web/index.jsp

-## rms-servlet-web
-RMS sample project using java servlet, this project is clone from https://github.com/mitraisjavameetup/rms .
+This project is clone from https://github.com/mitraisjavameetup/rms.

 This project should have Login feature and CRUD functinoality for user.

 Step to develop:

-Clone source code from https://github.com/mitraisjavameetup/rms Install Eclipse
+1. Clone source code from https://github.com/mitraisjavameetup/rms
+2. Install Eclipse
-Setup Tomcat 7
+3. Setup Tomcat 7
-Setup MySQL database as RDBMS
+4. Setup MySQL database as RDBMS
-Run SQL script under this folder: \rms-servlet\src\main\sql to create User table Open source code on eclipse and import it as maven project Run tomcat server by execute command: mvn tomcat7:run to browse base website Implement Login and CRUD
+5. Run SQL script under this folder: \rms-servlet\src\main\sql to create User table
+6. Open source code on eclipse and import it as maven project
+7. Run tomcat server by execute command: mvn tomcat7:run to browse base website
+8. Implement Login
+9. Implement CRUD for User object only just for a sample.